Meditation

 Seers and teachers of enlightenment traditions understood the necessity of a systematic, self-disciplined approach to the unfolding of divine potential.
 In order to ‘still’ the fluctuations, which are electrochemical in nature, specific practices were delineated to gradually refine and transform the brain and nervous system so that pure consciousness could be experienced.
 We now have the technology to look into this process of refinement and understand the profound knowledge these sages have passed on.

 The Niyamas (second limb) give us the foundation for daily living to correct any negative behaviors habits or patterns that may have been erroneously adopted; purifying us physically, mentally, and emotionally.
-Practicing contentment in all circumstances, engaging in superconscious meditation, Self-study, and surrender of the sense of separation from God, all serve to further the neurologic prerequisite for brain activity that is calmer and quieter.
+Practicing contentment in all circumstances, engaging in superconscious meditation, self-study, and surrendering of the sense of separation from God, all serve to further the neurologic prerequisite for brain activity that is calmer and quieter.

 The Power of Mantra Practice